Erin Ahern '21

 The Communications Board: The Vice President for Communications will post information about forming a board to assist with publicity and communication tasks including social media, the Student Government newsletter, and event planning.
 Contact the VPC anytime if you are interested in helping out!

-The Student Union Senate consists of six senators from each undergraduate class at John Carroll University, with one elected as the Class President.
+The Student Government Senate consists of six senators from each undergraduate class at John Carroll University, with one elected as the Class President.
 Senators convene on a weekly basis Tuesdays at 5 p.m. in the Murphy room to discuss the happenings of the prior week, from student advocacy committee work to the latest issues and concerns of the campus community.
 All legislation must be approved by the Senate, and any issues or concerns can be brought to these students.
 These meetings are open and all JCU students are welcome to attend!

 All Senators are required to be an active member of at least one student advocacy committee.
 All of these committees work with university administration, faculty, and/or staff on problems or issues that arise.